• modelunitednationsoftallinn@gmail.com

 Amendment Paper – a sheet of paper where amendments can be written on; Ad-Staff will pass it to the Chairs

-Being open to Points of Information – after a Delegate has delivered their speech, the chair will ask, whether the Delegate is open to any Points of Information (questions); the Delegate can be open to “any and all” , a certain number or no PoI
+Being open to Points of Information – after a Delegate has delivered their speech, the chair will ask whether the Delegate is open to any Points of Information (questions); the Delegate can be open to “any and all” , a certain number or no Points of information

 Bloc – a group of countries in a similar geographical region or with a similar opinion on a particular topic